-In this paper, we study the semiclassical transport theory with gravitational Riemann curvatures, based on the CKT derived from quantum field theory.
 This paper is organized as follows.
-In Sec.~\ref{sec:ckt}, the Wigner function up to $O(\hbar^2)$ is identified from the constraint equations, which were derived in Ref.~\cite{Liu:2018xip}.
-We find that on top of the conventional frame vector, an extra frame vector to define the distribution function is inevitably introduced at $O(\hbar^2)$.
-This fact implies that the emergence of such degrees of freedom is an inherent property in the CKT order by order.
-In Sec.~\ref{sec:equilibrium}, we show that the equilibrium distribution function involving $O(\hbar^2)$ corrections can be identified under stationary weak gravitational fields, while cannot in general curved spacetime.
-In Sec.~\ref{sec:stationary}, we obtain curvature-induced charge current and energy-momentum tensor in equilibrium.
-It is demonstrated in Sec.~\ref{app:alternative} that the resulting expression of the current is also derived from different field-theoretical approaches.
+In Sec.~\ref{sec:ckt}, solving the constraint equations, we obtain the general solution of the Wigner function up to $O(\hbar^2)$ under general curved spacetime.
+In Sec.~\ref{sec:equilibrium}, we determine an equilibrium distribution function involving $O(\hbar^2)$ corrections, based on the frame-independence of the Wigner function.
+In Sec.~\ref{sec:stationary}, we obtain curvature-induced charge current and energy-momentum tensor in equilibrium, which is consistent with different field-theoretical approaches in Appendix~\ref{app:alternative}.
 In Secs.~\ref{sec:dynamical} and~\ref{sec:dynamical_JT}, we analyze the dynamical response from background gravitational fields.
-We show that the CKT leads to the vanishing CVE conductivities in the dynamical limit, which agrees with the diagrammatic computation in Ref.~\cite{Landsteiner:2013aba}.
 As a practical application, in Sec.~\ref{sec:fluid} we argue the transport phenomena in a fluid with inhomogeneous vorticity and temperature, which yields effective gravitational curvatures.
-In particular, we observe the antiparallel flows of charge and energy due to an inhomogeneous vorticity (or the Ricci tensor ${R_0}^i$), irrelevantly to whether the gravitational field is static or dynamical.
-This is never explained by classical particle motions, but comes from the spin-curvature coupling.
-We also discuss the possible applications of our results in Weyl/Dirac semimetals, and heavy-ion collision experiments.
+In particular, we observe the antiparallel flows of charge and energy due to an inhomogeneous vorticity (or the Ricci tensor ${R_0}^i$).
 Through this paper, the convention follows from Ref.~\cite{Liu:2018xip}.